andrew/ultimate-awesome/README.md

 - [awesome-dh-hse](https://github.com/nevmenandr/awesome-dh-hse) - Digital Humanities publications of HSE DH MA program 👨🏻‍🎓.
 - [awesome-articles-list](https://github.com/nikolaiborisik/awesome-articles-list) - List of article that can be recommended to read.
 - [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
-- [mlsecops-devsecops-awesome](https://github.com/noobpk/mlsecops-devsecops-awesome) - A repository for MLSecOps and DevSecOps research and more!.
 - [awesome-neuroimaging](https://github.com/NPACore/awesome-neuroimaging) - Exploring, organizing, and analysing neuroimages (MR focus).
 - [awesome-webrtc](https://github.com/nuzulul/awesome-webrtc) - Community list of awesome projects, apps, tools, libraries and more related to WebRTC.
 - [awesome-me](https://github.com/obengwilliam/awesome-me) - Collection of interesting links, tutorials, books, book notes.